-Lead researcher Simone Ribero said, “Our findings suggests the cause could be linked to the length of telomeres which appears to be different in acne sufferers and means their cells may be protected against ageing.”
+Lead researcher Simone Ribero said, “Our findings suggest the cause could be linked to the length of telomeres, which appears to be different in acne sufferers and means their cells may be protected against aging.”

 Although telomeres are a DNA-protecting compound structure at the end of a chromosome.
-Considering them as those little plastic caps that sit on the ends of your shoelaces to keep them from fraying.
-Every time when the cell splits, its telomeres becomes shorter to the point where the cell can’t replicate anymore.
-And a cell which can’t replicate further, either dies or becomes senescent.
-This telomere shortening process is linked to ageing, cancer, and a higher risk of death.
+Consider them as those little plastic caps that sit on the ends of your shoelaces to keep them from fraying.
+Every time when the cell splits, its telomeres become shorter to the point where the cell can’t replicate anymore.
+A cell that can’t replicate further either dies or becomes senescent.
+This telomere-shortening process is linked to ageing, cancer, and a higher risk of death.

-Although people who smoke and obesity can rapidly accelerate the telomere shortening process.
-That’s why smokers or those who has heavyweight looks older than they actually are.
+People who smoke and obesity can rapidly accelerate the telomere shortening process.
+That’s why smokers or those who has a heavyweight look older than they actually are.
 But what about people who look younger than they actually are?

 The UK National Health Services explains, “for years, dermatologists have been noticing that people who have had acne show signs of ageing later than those who have never had the skin condition.”

-To discover the reason, scientists measured the length of white blood cell telomeres in 1,205 twins of all female.
-They found quarter of twins had experience blemishes in their lifetime.
+To discover the reason, scientists measured the length of white blood cell telomeres in 1,205 twins of all females.
+They found that a quarter of twins had experienced blemishes in their lifetime.

 They did the same in a separate study, where they age-matched 195 sets of twins without acne to 39 sets of twins with acne.
-As telomeres are measured in kilobases means a number of six base-pair sequences of DNA found each one.
+As telomeres are measured in kilobases a number of six base-pair sequences of DNA are found in each one.

-Scientists found that on average of women who’d experienced acne before had noticeably longer telomere than women who’d never had acne.
-They then analyze gene expression in skin biopsies from the twins to discover if there are any specific gene pathways that linked to lower or higher acne risk.
+Scientists found that, on average of women who’d experienced acne before had noticeably longer telomere than women who’d never had acne.
+They then analyze gene expression in skin biopsies from the twins to discover if there are any specific gene pathways that are linked to lower or higher acne risk.